I'm Not Lisa: Cover versions

-The song has since been covered by many artists, including Lynn Anderson, Rosemary Clooney, Marianne Faithfull, Faith Hill, Anne Kirkpatrick, Nana Mouskouri (as "Je ne suis pas Lisa" French), and Tanya Tucker.
-Elizabeth Cook recorded a version for her 2002 album Hey, Y'all.
+The song has since been covered by many artists, including Elizabeth Cook for her 2002 album Hey, Y'all.
 Robert L. Doerschuk of AllMusic praised Cook's cover for "affirm[ing] the power of unadulterated old-time country and Cook's complete command of this idiom".
-In 2005, Erika Jo recorded a version for her self-titled debut album, and also released it as single to country radio, but it failed to chart.
-Deana Carter performed a cover of the song with Colter for her 2007 album, The Chain.
 The rock band Killdozer also covered "I'm Not Lisa" on their 1986 release Burl.